Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

 The processor also doesn’t have a monthly fee, and while Square’s features might not be as advanced as some of the other payment processors we’re talking about, for a POS without a monthly fee, you can’t beat the value.

+You can accept payments online and in-person, though the transaction costs vary.
 For in-person sales, expect to pay 2.6% and $0.10 per transaction.
 For online transactions, it’ll cost you 2.9% and $0.30 per transaction.
 There are other instances, such as:

 - Virtual terminal transactions